Raish07/RestCountriesAPI/README.md

 3. After that run **python manage.py drf_create_token {YOUR USERNAME}**

 4. Now, finally you can see your Auth Token in the command.
-Copy it and run it with **curl -H "Authorization: Token YOUR_TOKEN_HERE" http://localhost:8000/country/.**
+Copy your Auth Token and run it with **curl -H "Authorization: Token
+    YOUR_TOKEN_HERE" http://localhost:8000/country/.**

-5. Or you can run with "httpie" **http  http://127.0.0.1:8000/ 'Authorization: Token YOUR_TOKEN_HERE**'(Recommended)
+5. Or you can run your Auth token with "httpie" as:  **http  http://127.0.0.1:8000/ 'Authorization: Token YOUR_TOKEN_HERE**'(Recommended)

 6. You can see the code running.